 To facilitate achieving our goals, the firm has established “preferred provider” relationships with four nonprofit organizations that provide many opportunities for transactional and litigation pro bono work.
 We also reinforce our emphasis on entrepreneurship by encouraging our attorneys to go outside this network and bring their own pro bono matters.
 These projects are self-directed and spearheaded by an individual or group of individuals who share a passion about a certain cause or organization.

-Recently, our managing partner Scott Fisher joined leaders at more than 165 major U.S. law firms and 185 corporate legal departments to spur Congress to continue funding for the Legal Services Corporation to deliver legal aid to low-income Americans.
+In 2016, then managing partner Scott Fisher joined leaders at more than 165 major U.S. law firms and 185 corporate legal departments to spur Congress to continue funding for the Legal Services Corporation to deliver legal aid to low-income Americans.
 We work to respond to global needs, protecting victims of human trafficking, defending immigration rights and representing asylum seekers.